 Overall, 377 respondents completed the survey.
 A profile of the respondents indicates that the largest stakeholder response (at 26%) came from representatives of city and county governments.
 Respondents who self-identified themselves as representing a non-profit organization, preservation professional, historic property owner, consultant, or private citizen participated in the survey in similar numbers ranging from 7% to 11% of total responses.
-However, the largest number of responses identified themselves in the "other" category; a breakdown of these 85 respondents identified themselves as representing a state agency, educational institution, tribal government, Main Street community, federal agency, other local government entity, private business, or historic property developer.
+However, the largest number of responses identified themselves as representing a state agency, educational institution, tribal government, Main Street community, federal agency, other local government entity, private business, or historic property developer.